Proposed second Scottish independence referendum: 2025

 On 8 October 2025, Swinney unveiled a new independence paper titled A Fresh Start with Independence, outlining a vision for a post-independence Scotland.
 In particular, the paper claims that each Scottish household could be £10,000 better off under independence.
 Swinney's approach was criticised by pro-independence campaigners: Robin McAlpine, head of strategic development at the pro-independence think tank Common Weal, described the approach as seeking to "bribe people into big constitutional changes with vague promises of cash windfalls at an unspecified point in the future", and said the paper was "almost all cut and paste from existing documents".
 Sara Salyers of the radical pro-independence group Salvo criticised the paper for failing to say whether referendums would be held on Scotland's prospective membership of the EU and NATO.

 At the 2025 SNP Conference, Swinney argued that an SNP majority in the 2026 Holyrood elections would make it impossible for the British Government to refuse a second referendum.
 The conference supported a motion backed by Swinney to declare a majority of seats in the Scottish Parliament as a mandate for a second referendum, and rejected a proposed amendment to treat the Scottish Parliament election as a substitute referendum by the party.
-Starmer described Swinney's claims as "insulting the intelligence of the Scottish people."
+Swinney argued that, "The precedent is clear, when the SNP win a majority, we deliver a referendum on independence", and told the conference, "nobody knows what tactics I will deploy" to achieve a second referendum.
+Swinney's statement was described as a "secret plan" to achieve a second referendum by both the press and by former SNP leader Nicola Sturgeon: opposition parties insisted that the public had a right to know what tactics Swinney planned to employ, while the Prime Minister Sir Keir Starmer described Swinney's claims as "insulting the intelligence of the Scottish people."